jwoa/cclab/README.md

 # Creativity + Computation at Parsons

-Code Samples for CC Lab
+Hey everyone!

+Code will be pushed during and after class to the repo for in-class and homework assignments.